 - Object Library (Pink): displays a list of all Apple's pre-built UI components you can use in storyboard

-Let's add our Magic 8-Ball Shake button to our view controller.
+Let's add our Magic 8-Ball Shake It! button to our view controller.

 Button object in the Object Library and drag and drop it onto the root view of your view controller.